ScottG489/scottg489.github.io/src/content/posts/conjob.md

 https://try.conjob.io/job/run?image=library/hello-world:latest

-Just change the `image` query param to an image that can be run as a job.
+Just change the `image` query param to an image that can be run as a job (i.e. exits on its own).
 Also see the `curl` examples above for providing input to your job.

-Be aware that there are some job limitations at the moment.
+Be aware that there are some job limitations (duration, etc.) at the moment.
 Also be sure to specify an image tag (e.g. "latest").